About Us

 In 1989, representatives from: Arizona Department of Health Services (ADHS), Consumer Product Safety Commission (CPSC), fire departments, and hospital personnel met and formed what is now known as the Drowning Prevention Coalition of Arizona (DPCA).

-Today, DPCA is comprised of parents, health and safety professionals, business leaders, and concerned citizens.
+Today, DPCA is comprised of parents, aquatic professionals, health and safety professionals, business leaders, and concerned citizens.
 The group exists to provide a forum for drowning prevention efforts through the promotion of education, legislative action, awareness, and enhanced product safety.

 As a community-based organization, DPCA attracts members from many different areas.
 We are able to bring together individuals from different cities, industries, and backgrounds to work toward a common cause that significantly benefits the entire community.